 Warosoku: Hand-Poured Haze Candles 和ろうそく

 Warosoku is a Japanese term for traditional Japanese candles.
-Warosoku create long, beautiful flames without dripping, produce almost no soot and differ from western candles in the type of wax and its unique construction.
+Warosoku create long, beautiful flames without dripping and produce almost no soot.
+They differ from western candles in the type of wax, materials for wick, and their unique construction.

 - Material: Haze wax harvested from haze trees grown in Japan

 - Short: box contains twelve 4 5/16” x 7/16” candles.
 Each candle burns approximately 60 minutes